Haar-Laplacian for directed graphs: Numerical results

 \subsection{Learning applications results}

-To evaluate\footnote{\url{https://github.com/theodorbadea/Haar-Laplacian}} our Haar Laplacian on learning tasks, we compare the results with several other alternatives from the literature: magnetic Laplacian (MagNet) \citep{Zh21_magnet} and sign-magnetic Laplacian (SigMaNet) \citep{Fior23sigmanet}; in the respective works, they are shown to perform better than other methods for learning on directed graphs.
-Given the architectures described throughtout section \ref{sec:network_architecture}, we train models with various parameter configurations: \begin{itemize} \item number of layers: $2$, $4$, $8$; \item layer dimension $d$: $16$, $32$, $64$; \item learning rate: $0.001$, $0.005$, $0.01$, $0.05$. \end{itemize} So, the resulting number of models is $36$.
+To evaluate\footnote{The programs implementing our approach can be found at \url{https://github.com/theodorbadea/Haar-Laplacian}.
+The source code itself and the experimental setup heavily rely on the repositories published in \citep{Zh21_magnet} and \citep{Fior23sigmanet}.} our Haar Laplacian on learning tasks, we compare the results with several other alternatives from the literature: magnetic Laplacian (MagNet) \citep{Zh21_magnet}, sign-magnetic Laplacian (SigMaNet) \citep{Fior23sigmanet}, and magnetic signed Laplacian (MSGNN) \citep{He22msgnn}; in the respective works, they are shown to perform better than other methods for learning on directed graphs.
+Given the architectures described throughout section \ref{sec:network_architecture}, we train models with various parameter configurations: \begin{itemize} \item number of layers: $2$, $4$, $8$; \item layer dimension $d$: $16$, $32$, $64$; \item learning rate: $0.001$, $0.005$, $0.01$, $0.05$. \end{itemize} So, the resulting number of models is $36$.
 We choose a probability of $0.5$ for the dropout layer and a weight decay of $5 \cdot 10^{-4}$ is set to the Adam optimizer.
-The learning approach is supervised, thus we split the datasets for training ($80\%$), validation ($5\%$), and testing ($15\%$), as suggested in \citep{Zh21_magnet}.
-Experiments are run with $k$-cross validation, where $k=10$, and graph connectivity is preserved when building each training set by guaranteeing that the graph used for training in each fold contain a spanning tree.
-Negative sampling is also used; the number of inexistent edges is taken equal to that of actual edges.
-As for the training process, we set the maximum number of epochs to $1000$, and enforce an early stopping condition of $200$ iterations without the validation error decreasing.
+Moreover, we employ the so-called \textit{renormalization trick} proposed in \citep{KiWe16}.
+As explained, this procedure alleviates the risk of vanishing or exploding gradients and preserves the identity of the vertex by also aggregating its own information.
+We ran several experiments without the renormalization and the results are similar.
+The learning is supervised.
+So, for link prediction, we split the datasets for training ($80\%$), validation ($5\%$), and testing ($15\%$), as suggested in \citep{Zh21_magnet}.
+The connectivity of the graph is preserved when building each training set by guaranteeing that the graph used for training in each fold contains a spanning tree.
+Negative sampling is also used; the number of inexistent edges is taken to be equal to that of actual edges.
+For node classification, splits are slightly different: training ($60\%$), validation ($20\%$), and testing ($20\%$).
+Experiments are carried out with $k$-cross validation, where $k=10$.

+Regarding the training process, we set the maximum number of epochs at $1000$, and enforce an early stopping condition of $200$ iterations without an improvement in the validation results.